daanibe12/LightWeightDI/README.md

 - This library internally references Swinject.
 - How to install
 ### How to install by Cocoapods (podfile)
+- CocoaPods is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit their website.
+To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
 ```
 use_frameworks!
 target 'cocoapodssample' do